Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 The first step to reducing the size of audio files is to recognize whether your audio is “lossless” or “lossy”.

-Once you’ve decided the audio file type you’re going to use, you can easily convert the file using iTunes.
+Once you’ve decided which audio file type to use, you can easily convert the file using iTunes.

-Next, right click on the file you want to compress and select Create MP3 Version. iTunes will then compress the audio file based on the quality settings you selected and drop the new file right into your iTunes music.
+Next, right-click on the file you want to compress and select Create MP3 Version.
+Apple iTunes will then compress the audio file based on the quality settings you selected and drop the new file right into your iTunes music.

-If you absolutely need your music in a lossless format, an audio compressor such as Monkey’s Audio should do the trick.
+If you absolutely need your music in a lossless format, an audio compressor such as Monkey’s Audio on Windows should do the trick.

 The service compresses lossless files without compromising the sound quality, and it offers open-source code so developers can use it in their own programs.
 Perhaps the best feature of Monkey’s Audio?
 It costs nothing.